mesleki2017/RAG-Retrieval-Augmented-Generation/RAG-Retrieval-Augmented-Generation/tokenizer/in sentence_transformers ,you don't see tokenizers explicitly because.md

 ```

-In the last code example, you don't see tokenizers explicitly because the `SentenceTransformer` model (like `all-MiniLM-L6-v2`) abstracts away the tokenization process. #sentence-transformers
+In the last code example, you don't see tokenizers explicitly because the `SentenceTransformer` model (like `all-MiniLM-L6-v2`) abstracts away the tokenization process. #sentence-transformers #embedding

 ### Here's Why: